monsine110/AWS-S3-Website-Hosting-Made-Easy-Full-Console-and-CLI-Walkthrough/AWS S3 Website Hosting Made Easy/README.md

 #### Step 3: Set Bucket Policy for Public Access

 1. **Set Bucket Policy**: Allow public access to the files in your S3 bucket by creating a policy.
-You can create a file named `policy2.json` , open in vscode using `code .` the following content:
+You can create a file named `policy2.json` , open in vscode using `code .` the following contents:

    ```json
    {